openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Ungraded.rst

 percentage of learners submitted an incorrect answer.

 .. image:: ../images/problems_ungraded.png
- :alt: A screen shot that illustrates that 30% or more of the learners
+ :alt: A chart showing that 30% or more of the learners submitted the
-     submitted the incorrect answer for most of the questions
+     incorrect answer for most of the questions.

 ..
 BUx/PY1x/1T2015/performance/ungraded_content/sections/i4x%3A//BUx/PY1x/chapter/1e2e85d75de44431a83f698c1aed99b6/subsections/i4x%3A//BUx/PY1x/sequential/1dbce9aea0fb4df1b22521cb02fd1c17/